Cache-Oblivious Representation of B-Tree Structures: Van Emde Boas Memory Layout

-\begin{lemma}[memory interval in tree] Given a set A of all vertices stored in a continuous part of memory, the following holds: \begin{thmlist} \item For each branch $B$: $A ∩ B$ induces (possibly empty) subpath. \item For each level $L$ of vertices in tree order, $A ∩ L$ is a continuous subsequence of L. \item Considering sequence $B_1, \dots, B_k$ of all branches intersecting $A$ in left-to-right order, then the sequence of depths of bottommost vertices of these branches contained in A is non-increasing, formally $(\max_{v ∈ B_i ∩ A} d(v))_{i=1}^k$ is non-increasing. \item Similarly to (c), the sequence of depths of topmost vertices, i.e. $(\min_{v ∈ B_i ∩ A} d(v))_{i=1}^k$, is non-increasing. \item If $A$ can be partitioned into two parts by a non-intersecting branch, then all vertices from the right component are in memory before all vertices from the left component. \item A can be partitioned into at most two components by any set of branches. \end{thmlist} Given a branch $B$ and disjoint memory intervals $A_1, \dots, A_k$ not intersected but partitioned by~$B$, then: \begin{thmlist}[resume] \item Each $A_i$ lies in memory between a vertex of $B$ and its parent and for each vertex of $B$ and its parent, at most one $A_i$ lie between them in memory. \end{thmlist} \end{lemma} \begin{proof} \begin{prooflist} \item By Observation~\ref{obs:memory_order:a}, the order of vertices on branch and in memory is the same, therefore memory interval induces branch subpath. \item By Observation~\ref{obs:memory_order:b}, the order of $L$ in tree and in memory is the same. \item Let $u,v ∈ A$ and $w$ be vertices s.t. $u$ and $w$ are on the same branch, $d(u) < d(w) = d(v)$ and $v$ is to the right of $w$ in tree; then by Observation~\ref{obs:memory_order} $w$ is between $u$ and $v$ in memory, thus $w ∈ A$. \item Analogous to (c). \item We prove that for any pair of memory consecutive vertices $u$, $v$ (in this order) s.t. each of them is in different component, $u$ is to the right of $B$ and $v$ to the left of $B$.
-It thus follows that there can be only one such memory transition and so each vertex before $u$ should be in the right component and each vertex after $v$ in the left one.
+\begin{lemma}[memory interval in tree] Given a set A of all vertices stored in a contiguous part of memory, the following holds: \begin{enumerate}[(a)] \item For each branch $B$: $A ∩ B$ induces a (possibly empty) subpath. \item For each level $L$ of vertices in tree order, $A ∩ L$ is a contiguous subsequence of L. \item Considering sequence $B_1, \dots, B_k$ of all branches intersecting $A$ in left-to-right order, then the sequence of depths of bottommost vertices of these branches contained in A is non-increasing, formally $(\max_{v ∈ B_i ∩ A} d(v))_{i=1}^k$ is non-increasing. \item Similarly to (c), the sequence of depths of topmost vertices, i.e. $(\min_{v ∈ B_i ∩ A} d(v))_{i=1}^k$, is non-increasing. \item If $A$ can be partitioned into two parts by a non-intersecting branch, then all vertices from the right component are in memory before all vertices from the left component. \item A can be partitioned into at most two components by any set of branches. \end{enumerate}

+Given a branch $B$ and disjoint memory intervals $A_1, \dots, A_k$ not intersected but partitioned by~$B$, then: \begin{enumerate}[(g)] \item Each $A_i$ lies in memory between a vertex of $B$ and its parent and for each vertex of $B$ and its parent, at most one $A_i$ lies between them in memory. \end{enumerate} \end{lemma} \begin{proof}~ \begin{enumerate}[(a)] \item By Observation~\ref{obs:memory_order}~(a), the order of vertices on branch and in memory is the same, therefore memory interval induces branch subpath. \item By Observation~\ref{obs:memory_order}~(b), the order of $L$ in tree and in memory is the same. \item Let $u,v ∈ A$ and $w$ be vertices s.t. $u$ and $w$ are on the same branch, $d(u) < d(w) = d(v)$ and $v$ is to the right of $w$ in tree; then by Observation~\ref{obs:memory_order} $w$ is between $u$ and $v$ in memory, thus $w ∈ A$. \item Analogous to (c). \item We prove that for any pair of memory consecutive vertices $u$, $v$ (in this order) s.t. each of them is in different component, $u$ is to the right of $B$ and $v$ to the left of $B$.
+It thus follows that there can be only one such memory transition and so each vertex before $u$ is in the right component and each vertex after $v$ in the left one.